linorobot/linorobot2_hardware/README.md

     and ensure that the available serial port matches the port you're passing to the screen app.

-- Check if you forgot to [copy the udev rule](https://github.com/linorobot/linorobot2_prototype#3-udev-rule).
+- Check if you forgot to [copy the udev rule](https://github.com/linorobot/linorobot2_prototype#3-udev-rule):

+        ls /etc/udev/rules.d/00-teensy.rules

     Remember to restart your computer if you just copied the udev rule.

-#### 5.4.4 The firmware uploaded but the nothing's happening.
+#### 5.4.4 The firmware uploaded but nothing's happening.
 - Check if you're assigning the correct Teensy board when uploading the firmware.
 If you're unsure which Teensy board you're using, take a look at the label on the biggest chip found in your Teensy board and compare it with the boards shown on PJRC's [website](https://www.pjrc.com/teensy/).